 Prior to joining NBC4, Williams co-anchored the 5 p.m. news at KCBS-TV, and before that she served as co-anchor of the noon and weekend newscasts at KPIX-TV in San Francisco.
 Earlier in her career, she co-anchored the 5 p.m. newscast at WOWT-TV in Omaha.

 Attending Creighton University and the University of Nebraska, Williams started her career in broadcasting at the Omaha Public School System, radio station KIOS-FM.

 Williams is passionate about supporting social causes impacting Southern Californians.
 She particiticipates annually at fundraising events for the Rape Crisis Center in Riverside and Casa de Las Amigas, a rehabilitation center for women, in Pasadena, among many other organizations.

-In 1990 Williams met her husband, an Air Force major, while on assignment during the Persian Gulf War.
-They now reside with their son in Pasadena.
+Born in Winston-Salem, North Carolina, Williams moved across the United States and Canada as an Air Force “brat.”
+She met her husband, an Air Force major, while on assignment during the Persian Gulf War.
+They have a grown son and reside in Pasadena.